 For now, I’m going to order me a nice Game Boy everdrive and enjoy my backlight mod and play some original GameBoy games in Modern style.

-Overall I think the Gameboy blue backlight mod really add some life to an ancient piece of technology.
+Overall I think the Gameboy blue backlight mod really adds some life to an ancient piece of technology.
 I love retro games and this is a great way to experience them the way it was meant to be experienced.
 I’ve never really been a fan of emulation which is also an option but there is something magical about holding the real hardware.

-These game were meant to be played on the go, and probably without having to fight for a light source to enjoy them.
+These games were meant to be played on the go, and probably without having to fight for a light source to enjoy them.